 You can call the office at any time between 9am and 5pm on 020 3880 2230, but it will not usually be possible for you to speak to an advisor straight away.

 One of our administrators will be happy to take a message including some details of your query, and then ask one of the team to call you back when they are available.
 The advisors may also want you to send in additional material, ideally via email, but you are also welcome to do by post.
-Please note: with many of our staff working from home or outside London, it may take longer for us to get back to you if supporting materials are sent via post.
+Please note: many of our staff work remotely therefore it may take longer for us to get back to you if supporting materials are sent via post.

 You can email or call us.
 We will try to prioritise your query, but we cannot promise an immediate response.

 Yes.
 We have put together a range of materials to help you get the answers you need for yourself straight away.
 Check out our FAQs as a first port of call; we have put together a range of answers for some of the queries we get most often from writers.
 We also have a wide selection of guides and articles written by our team that are incredibly informative on a huge range of topics.
-They are free and accessible to members online and usually available to non-members for a small fee.
+They are free and accessible to members online and a limited selection are also available to non-members for free.
 We have also put together the most useful information on rates and fees for writers of many different genres.